Wednesday, January 15, 2025

 Douglass' words can be discounted by white congregations today because, after all, enslavement is dead as an institution.
 The challenge of most congregations of the cultural middle would be to explore why, historically, inequities exist in generational wealth and educational attainment.
 The Pandemic exposed inequalities on a massive scale. ***

-Instead of seizing this as an historic teachable moment, the terrible dualism between material and spiritual, the corporate and individual continues to be a dominant theme in preaching and teaching.
+Instead of seizing this as an historic teachable moment, the lazy dualism between material and spiritual, the corporate and individual, continues to be a dominant theme in preaching and teaching.
 The Advent Gospel is reduced to inner, individual peace.
 Lent is reduced to how Jesus and I feel about my sin.
 Easter is all about my private, individual eternal life, not entering more fully into God's rule and realm.

 *Originally published in 1845 by the Anti-Slavery Office.
 For pages cited, see Narrative of the Life of Frederick Douglass, an American Slave, Barnes and Noble,2003.